Graph Persistence goes Spectral: Spectrum-informed Persistence Diagrams

-If we remember which vertex and edge is assigned to which tuple in the computation, $\Phi$ has the same expressive power as $\operatorname{SpectRe}$. \end{theorem} \end{resbox} In other words, augmenting RePHINE with the spectrum of persistent Laplacians is just as expressive as including the spectrum of the graph Laplacian.
+\ul{If we remember which vertex and edge is assigned to which tuple in the computation}, $\Phi$ has the same expressive power as $\operatorname{SpectRe}$. \end{proposition}

+In other words, augmenting RePHINE with the spectrum of persistent Laplacians is just as expressive as including the spectrum of the graph Laplacian.
 Note that the assumption for remembering the tuple assignment is always satisfied in practice, as computing SpectRe, RePHINE, or PH-based methods in general would go through such assignments (see Algorithm 1 and 2 of \citep{immonen2023going}).
-In Appendix~\ref{subsec::spectral_express}, we will introduce these concepts rigorously and provide a proof.
-In the main text, it suffices for us to focus on graph Laplacians.
+It then suffices for us to focus on graph Laplacians hereafter.

+We provide a self-contained proof of Proposition~\ref{thm::persistent_Laplacian_no_more} in Appendix~\ref{subsec::spectral_express} for completeness.
+Note that the comparison in Proposition~\ref{thm::persistent_Laplacian_no_more} can be derived from a fact noted in Example 2.3 of \citep{M_moli_2022} and Section 6 of \citep{10.5555/3618408.3618695}.
+We remark that it is unclear how Proposition~\ref{thm::persistent_Laplacian_no_more} would follow without assuming the underlined condition that we remember the tuple assignment, which is a situation that \citep{10.5555/3618408.3618695, M_moli_2022} did not encounter since their design of descriptors is different from ours.